 Appointed by the District Board, Associate Directors are advisors and representatives of particular interests that are critical to the District.
 Associate Directors do not vote on Board decisions, but augment District Director’s knowledge and experience by providing support and advice.
 The Associate Directors also may serve on District Committees.

-The Eastern Shore Soil and Water Conservation District Board of Directors meet the second Wednesday of every month at 5:00 pm to conduct District business.
+The Eastern Shore Soil and Water Conservation District Board of Directors typically meet the second Wednesday of every month at 5:00 pm to conduct District business unless otherwise advertised.

 All meetings are open to the public.
 Meeting date changes will be posted.